kantman01/kantman01/README.md

 </h3>

-- 🔭 I’m currently working on **My website which is about general knowledge and history in general.**
+- 🔭 I’m currently working on **my website which is about general knowledge and history in general.**

 - 🌱 I’m currently learning **Java, HTML and CSS**